Share this entry

 Now, what has happened is the 15% rate that you’re comparing the QSBS rate to has gone up to 23.8% because capital gain rate went from 15% to 20%, and the Affordable Care Act Medicare Tax of 3.8% on investment income was added.
 The savings are more material.

 The other part is the exclusion has gone up to 75% or 100%.
 In the case of 100%, there’s no complicated math.
 It’s just a lot of extra money in someone’s pocket.

 What is QSBS and how does a business qualify?

 The most well-known qualification is that at the time an individual receives stock in the company—whether it’s a founder who gets founder stock, an employee who exercises stock options, or an investor who purchases preferred stock—the assets on the company’s balance sheet need to be under $50 million.

 For a lot of companies, you can measure the $50 million asset threshold by looking at how much money the company has raised.
 If they’ve raised under $50 million in total, then there’s a good chance that they’re going to meet this requirement.

 Intellectual property counts as an asset, too.
-If the intellectual property was developed by the company, then the amount of that intellectual property would likely be the amount of money that they spent to develop it and capitalize it on their books.
-If, instead, the intellectual property was contributed to the company in exchange for stock, then for purposes of $50 million asset threshold, you will use the value of the intellectual property upon contribution.
+If the intellectual property was developed by the company, then the value of that intellectual property would likely be the amount of money that they spent to develop it and capitalize it on their books.
+If, instead, the intellectual property was contributed to the company in exchange for stock, then for purposes of the $50 million asset threshold, you will use the value of the intellectual property upon contribution.